-Whether we recommend kayak fishing is not an easy question to answer.
+Whether we recommend kayak fishing in tandem is not an easy question to answer.

 Essentially, kayaks are solo boats that do not lend lend themselves easily to tandem applications -